Canon 1D X vs Sony RX10 IV

 Review summary: Canon 1D X vs Sony RX10 IV

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X and the Sony RX10 IV?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X: